solankiharsh/rag-at-scale/README.md

 </div>

-Core library with Rag AI components to connect, load, chunk and sink vector embeddings. **[rag-at-scale](https://tap.prod.platform.target.com/) is a data platform that helps developers leverage their data to contextualize Large Language Models through Retrieval Augmented Generation (RAG)** This includes extracting data from existing data sources like document storage and NoSQL, processing the contents into vector embeddings and ingesting the vector embeddings into vector databases for similarity search.
+Core library with Rag AI components to connect, load, chunk and sink vector embeddings. **[Rag-at-Scale](https://tap.prod.platform.target.com/) is a data platform that helps developers leverage their data to contextualize Large Language Models through Retrieval Augmented Generation (RAG).** This includes extracting data from existing data sources like document storage and NoSQL, processing the contents into vector embeddings and ingesting the vector embeddings into vector databases for similarity search.

 It provides you a comprehensive solution for RAG that can scale with your application and reduce the time spent integrating services like data connectors, embedding models and vector databases.

 ## Features

-- 🏭 **High throughput distrubted architecture** to handle lot of data.
+- 🏭 **High throughput distributed architecture** to handle lots of data.
 Allows high degrees of parallelization to optimize embedding generation and ingestion.
 - 🧱 **Data connectors** to common data sources, embedding services and vector stores.

 ## Getting Started